 He has also worked as an intern at the Cato Institute and in the U.S. House of Representatives.
 He currently works at a law firm in Ann Arbor, Michigan.

-Nolan Gray is an advisor for The Center for Market Urbanism and a city planner in NY.
-He holds a masters in city & regional planning from Rutgers University.
+Nolan Gray is an advisor for The Center for Market Urbanism and policy fellow at Mercatus in Washinton, D.C.
+He holds a master’s in city & regional planning from Rutgers University.
 His areas of expertise include land-use regulation, development, and urban planning theory.

 Nolan’s work has been featured in City Lab, Forbes, The Guardian and he won the 2018 Young Voices Award, presented by Reason for impactful scholarship by writers under 30.

-Satya is a Sydney-based writer and Director of Policy at the Australian Taxpayers’ Alliance.
-He contributes regularly to The Daily Telegraph, Herald Sun and Spectator in Australia and has been published internationally in The Hill, The Verdict and Svensk Tdskrifft.
-He has been featured on Radio and TV, has reviewed state and federal budgets and also provided analysis on a range of policy areas including tax reform, foreign relations, public health and civil liberties.
-He also appears regularly before state and federal parliamentary and senate inquiries to provide evidence on policies impacting Australia’s economic prosperity and social freedoms.
+He has been featured on Radio and TV, has reviewed state and federal budgets and also provided analysis on a range of policy areas including tax reform, technology, foreign relations, public health and civil liberties.
+He has also appeared regularly before state and federal parliamentary and senate inquiries to provide evidence on policies impacting Australia’s economic prosperity and social freedoms.

 Salt Lake City, UT

 Molly is a policy analyst at Libertas Institute, a free-market think tank in Utah.
 She writes about criminal justice reform, consumer freedom, and individual privacy rights.
 Her work has been published in The Hill, Wired Magazine, Washington Examiner, The Federalist, Salt Lake Tribune, and more.